 Tips to Avoid Spam Emails – Summing Up

 Apart from these tips, there are miscellaneous other options too.
 For instance, you can use a service that protects your email address from spam emails.
 Alternatively, you can ask your ISP for some extra feature.
-This way, you can block the arrival of spam mails to your computer.
+This way, you can block the arrival of spam emails to your computer.
 This feature isn’t available with all ISP, but a question doesn’t cost you.
 So, keep these tips in mind and get your inbox without spam stuff.